-Floriography will help you plan the perfect personalized garden
+Floriography can help plan the perfect personalized garden.

 Floriography has a growing interest when planning an event or a garden, drawing positive energy towards you or pushing negative energies away.
 Explore the possibilities so that you can incorporate the meanings, the symbolism, and the power of trees, plants and flowers into your life.

 To get to that level of inter-personal interaction was a long leap to being forward.
 The usual method of sending messages with meaning was less direct and considerably less definitive.
-And although it was romantic to recieve a secret message, a note did not always have the Wow-factor that flowers still have.
-To this very day, nearly every woman loves to receive flowers.
-Unless she's allergic.
-Even then, she will take her antihistamine and greatly appreciate the thoughtful intentions that arrive with flowers.
+And although it was romantic to receive a secret message, a note did not always have the Wow-factor that flowers still have.
+To this very day, nearly every woman loved to receive flowers.
+Unless she was allergic.

 A confusing flower meaning can confuse the floral gift recipient